stagedml/pylightnix/docs/demos/HELLO.md

   return mkconfig(locals())
 ```

-Realizer is another Python function accepting a `Build` context.
-We
+To specify Realizer we write another Python function which accepts the
-could use `mklens` to query the parameters of the derivation being built
+`Build` context.
+We use `mklens` to query the parameters of the
-just as we used it for querying parameters of completed realizations.
+derivation being built just as we used it for querying parameters of
+completed realizations.
+The `selfref` paths is initialized to paths
+inside the build temporary folder where we must put the build artifacts.
+Here we produce the GNU hello binary and a build log as a side-product.

 ``` python
 from pylightnix import (Path, Build, build_cattrs, build_outpath, build_path,